Brendan-Richards/US_weather_data_analysis/README.md

-This shows that some cities like Chicago and Seattle have much more weather variability throughout the year than cities like Jacksonville and Los Angeles.
-Given the large differences between cities, it's better to compare each city's current data to its own historical data than to any other city's.
+By comparing the box sizes, this plot shows that cities such as Chicago and Seattle have much more weather variability throughout the year than cities such as Jacksonville and Los Angeles.
+Given the large differences between cities, it's more useful to compare each city's current data to its own historical data than to any other cities.
 With this in mind, I wanted to find out if these data show a warming trend (as one would expect due to climate change).

-For each day, the dataset contains the average maximum temperature on that day since 1880 and the actual maximum temperature that occurred.
+For each day, the dataset contains the average maximum temperature since 1880 and the actual maximum temperature that occurred.
 I subtracted the former from the latter to calculate the daily maximum temperature's deviation from the historical average maximum temperature.
-If this shows a large number of positive deviations (the actual maximum temperature is larger than the histoirical average) then this indicates a warming trend and likewise a large number of negative deviations (the historical average is larger than the actual maximum temperature) indicates a cooling trend.
+A large number of positive deviations (the actual maximum temperature is larger than the historical average) indicates a warming trend and likewise a large number of negative deviations (the historical average is larger than the actual maximum temperature) indicates a cooling trend.

 To visualize this I took the deviations and classified them as:<br>
-   &nbsp; "Normal" if the deviation was between 3 and -3, <br>
+   &nbsp; "Normal" if the deviation was between 3 and -3 degrees, <br>
-   &nbsp; "Moderately Warm" if between 8 and 3, <br>
+   &nbsp; "Moderately Warm" if between 8 and 3 degrees, <br>
-   &nbsp; "Moderately Cold" if between -8 and -3, <br>
+   &nbsp; "Moderately Cold" if between -8 and -3 degrees, <br>
-   &nbsp; "Unseasonably Warm" if greater than 8, and <br>
+   &nbsp; "Unseasonably Warm" if greater than 8 degrees, and <br>
-   &nbsp; "Unseasonably Cold" if less than -8
+   &nbsp; "Unseasonably Cold" if less than -8 degrees

 For each of the 10 cities in the dataset I created pie charts showing the percent of days falling into each of these 5 classes.
-Shown in the following figure.
+This is shown in the following figure.